Battle of Zorndorf: Seven Years' War

 After the Battle of Kolín, having pushed the Prussians out of Bohemia in the summer of 1757, and the cleverly waged campaign in the autumn that saw Lieutenant-General the Duke of Bevern's Prussians defeated at the Battle of Breslau (22 November 1757), Empress Maria Theresa of Austria believed her fortunes were taking a turn for the better; however, the situation soon changed when Frederick defeated, first, the French at Rossbach and, then, the Austrians at Leuthen.
 In August 1758, Austria's ally Russia invaded East Prussia.
 42,590 troops under William Fermor advanced within 100 km of Berlin, and were poised to join the Austrians under Field Marshal Daun.
 King Frederick understood that the joining of his enemies would spell the fall of Berlin and, deciding to forestall their plans, moved to the Russian rear.
 Fermor, who was then besieging Küstrin, learned about this maneuver from a Cossack sortie.
 He lifted the siege and occupied a position at Zorndorf, 10 km northeast of Küstrin.
 At the Battle of Tornow a month later, a Swedish army repulsed the Prussian army but did not move on Berlin.
 By late summer, fighting had reached a draw.
 None of Prussia's enemies seemed willing to take the decisive steps to pursue Frederick into Prussia's heartland.

 While Ferdinand kept the French occupied in the Rhineland, Prussia had to contend with Sweden, Russia, and Austria.
 There remained a possibility that Prussia could lose Silesia to Austria, Pomerania to Sweden, Magdeburg to Saxony, and East Prussia to Poland-Lithuania or Russia: for Prussia, this represented an entirely nightmarish scenario.

 By 1758, Frederick was concerned by the Russian advance from the east and marched to counter it.
 East of the Oder river in Brandenburg-Neumark, a Prussian army of 36,000 men fought a Russian army of 42,590 at Zorndorf on 25 August 1758.

 Terrain

 Zorndorf is a sizeable hamlet in a peat wilderness, full of scraggy firs, heaths, and cultivated spaces resembling light green islands in a mass of dark fir.
 In the mid-18th century, it was very marshy, full of bogs; eventually Prussians developed a firm broad road, but this was not even dreamed of in 1758, when it was characterized by bog pools and a semi island some 5-6 mi from the Oder river, and about 50 ft above the river.
 Thomas Carlyle, who toured the ground 100 years later, investigated some of the old records: he called these marshes "leakages" approximately 2–3 miles broad, mostly bottomless and woven with sluggish creeks and stagnant pools.
-Zorndorf lies at the crown of this morass of nearly unpassable terrain.
+Zorndorf lies at the crown of this morass of nearly impassable terrain.